MM2-0/Kvaesitso/docs/docs/developer-guide/integrations/icon-packs.md

 </adaptive-icon>
 ```

-Notice how each of the three clock hand layers is wrapped in a `RotateDrawable`.
-While this is not
+Notice how each of the three clock hand layers is wrapped in a `RotateDrawable` and how there are
-strictly
-necessary for Kvaesitso,
-other launchers might expect this structure so it is recommended to always wrap the clock hands in
+very
+specific values set for `android:fromDegrees` and `android:toDegrees`.
+This is required for
+launchers
-a `RotateDrawable` and set the `android:fromDegrees` and `android:toDegrees` like this:
+to be able to animate the clock hands.
+The values for `android:fromDegrees` and `android:toDegrees`
+must follow these rules:

 - For the clock hour hand, the difference between `android:fromDegrees` and `android:toDegrees`
   must be `5000`.